 No one zooms past without making a stop at Konnamonjya (こんなもんじゃ) for a freshly fried bag of mini donuts.
 These bite-size donuts are made from soy milk and attribute to its light taste.
 I usually steer away from most donuts and their saccharine oiliness.
 Non-sugary, these mini donuts are light and crisp.
 We easily devour a bag of 12 mini donuts in original flavor (¥300) and contemplated whether to go for more.

-We refrained but made a mental note to come back for more, which we did on our walk back this 400-metre market.
+We refrained but made a mental note to come back for more, which we did on our walk back.
 Craving something different, we tried the soy milk donuts with roasted soybean flour or kinako (きなこ) and brown sugar drizzle.
 We prefer the original, unadulterated version.

 2. Dashimaki Tamago – Miki Keiran